-You may use resources from the APUS Online Library, any library, government library, or any peer-reviewed reference (Wikipedia and any other publicly-reviewed source is not an acceptable).
-The paper must be at least 10 pages double-spaced, 1" margin all around, black 12 point font (Times New Roman or Arial) with correct citations of all utilized references/sources, (pictures, graphics, etc. are extra - allowed but do not count toward the minimum page count).
+You may use resources from the APUS Online Library, any library, government library, or any peerreviewed reference (Wikipedia and any other publicly-reviewed source is not accepted).
+The paper must be at least 10 pages double-spaced, 1" margin all around, black 12 point font (Times New Roman or Arial) with correct citations of all utilized references/sources, (pictures, graphics, etc... are extra - allowed but extra for the minimum page count).
 The title page and references are also required but don't count in the minimum page count.
-A minimum of 10 scholarly references are required.
+A minimum of 10 references are required.